LuizBrzdev/LuizBrzdev/README.md

 -  My name is Luiz, I'm a software engineer and currently live in Brazil.
 -  I work with development for at least 4 years, I have experience with Flutter and Dart
--  I'm currently learning Kotlin and want to delve deeper into DevOps
+-  I'm currently learning Kotlin and TypeScript and want to delve deeper into DevOps
 <hr style="height:1px;">
 </div>